Blueberries Growing Guide

 Lowbush blueberries are super-hardy and grow in zones 3-7.
 Aptly named, they grow just 12-18” high and produce small, highly flavored berries.
 They’re sometimes called “wild blueberries.”
 They’re less commonly grown as a food crop because they produce a smaller yield and the low-growing shrubs make harvesting a chore.
 Think of them as an attractive landscape plant that offers a berry bonus.

 Highbush blueberries are somewhat self-fertile, which means if you plant just one shrub (or a few shrubs of one variety) you’ll get some berries.
-However, if you plant several different varieties in close proximity, cross-pollination will result in a much higher yield.
-Rabbiteye blueberries, in particular, produce much more fruit if cross-pollinated, so it’s essential to plant a compatible variety close by.
+However, if you plant several different varieties of the same species in close proximity, cross-pollination will result in a much higher yield.
+Rabbiteye blueberries, in particular, produce much more fruit if cross-pollinated with a different variety, so it’s essential to plant a compatible variety close by.
 Note that the blueberry varieties must be compatible for cross-pollination to occur.
-Because there are so many varieties of highbush and rabbiteye blueberries, plant labels or descriptions sometime provide this compatibility information.
+Because there are so many varieties of highbush and rabbiteye blueberries, plant labels or descriptions sometimes provide this compatibility information.
+For example, ‘Premier’ rabbiteye blueberry will produce the most berries if also planted with an ‘Austin’ and/or Alapaha’ rabbiteye blueberry plant.
+(Check out more examples of compatible plants from Clemson Cooperative Extension.)

 Choosing a Planting Site